 Last year, consultancy firm EY revealed the results of a new study they conducted called Belonging Barometer which saw 39% of respondents say that when colleagues check in with them about how they are doing (personally and professionally), they feel the greatest sense of belonging at work.
 This response was popular across all generations with 35% of millennials, 40% of Gen Xers and 45% of baby boomers all agreeing.
 When was the last time you asked your colleagues how they feel or what they did on the weekend?

-In Benify’s free downloadable e-book 5 Keys to Unlocking Your Employees’ Potential, it shares that an employee’s sense of belonging, social opportunities, and group interactions are key factors in experiencing happiness at work.
+In our e-book 5 Keys to Unlocking Your Employees’ Potential, we share that an employee’s sense of belonging, social opportunities, and group interactions are key factors in experiencing happiness at work.

 To develop positive relationships at work, employers need to create opportunities for employees to connect.
 This can be done in the form of after work socials, after work quizzes, sports teams, or coffee breaks.